spartanmayo/recursionschemes-1/recursionTalk.md

    2) Every function with a domain over the a recursive Type needs to traverse the structure until the base case and them iterates to produce the result.

-This observations are pretty well defined over the two examples.
-But there are some cases where the definition of the case cases (for function evaluation an recursive types) are not trivial and the recursion is not so easy to see.
-For these reason, it would be interesting to have a clear separation between the recursion step and the base cases definition, In fact, what we will try to build is a blueprint for general recursion The blue print is the following:
+This observations are pretty well defined over the previous examples.
+But there are some cases where the definition of the base cases (for function evaluation an recursive types) are not trivial.
+For this reason, it would be interesting to have a clear separation between the recursion step and the base cases.
+In fact, what we will try to build is a blueprint for general recursion wi:

    1) Give me a funtor F[A] and a way to evaluate it for a fixed type B (think in the evaluation of an expresion to an integer)